Give us a call M-F (6am-10pm CT), Sat-Sun (8am-7pm CT)

 - Using a combination of fonts is a great way to make a design “pop”, but only if you know exactly what you’re doing.
 The weights, types, and “moods” of each font have to be taken into account before pushing through with a final design.

 - Each font has its own feel.
-A font like Papyrus or Comic Sans for example, may not be appropriate in corporate copy.
-Neither Helvetica nor Futura would be the best font choice for a children’s party.
+A font like Papyrus or Comic Sans, for example, may not be appropriate for corporate copy.
+Neither Helvetica nor Futura would be the best font choice for brand that sells fun products like children’s toys.
 It’s really a matter of using fonts appropriate for the audience and context.